 My experience speaking with clients who live alone at home or in senior communities has led me to recognize that such conversations can relieve much of their pent-up stress.

 I love working with families, and I particularly enjoy spending time with elders.
 I appreciate their slower pace, delightful stories and the wisdom and practicality they bring to conversations.
 As people age, it’s important that they have regular and enjoyable contact with others.
 Companionship truly can improve quality of life, and alot of the work I do involves providing aging people with friendship and social interaction.

 I warmly extend my time to you in the form of phone meetings as well as Face Time or Zoom or – weather permitting – outdoor visits.
 If you would like to schedule a meeting, please call me at 720-217-9614.
 I will answer your call myself, with no intermediate office staff.
 You can also reach me through email at: email@example.com.

-- Phone conversations are very useful and simple.
+- Phone conversations work very well.

 - Face Time and Zoom with clients and their relatives can be very supportive and enjoyable.

 - In warm and sunny weather, one-to-one visits outdoors, which accommodate social distancing requirements, are often possible.

 - One of the benefits of the COVID pandemic is that many people are finding deep appreciation for others and the simple things of life, all of which are enhanced through conversation and relationship.

 During the COVID-19 crisis, older people are often more vulnerable.
 Their vulnerability extends beyond the virus itself, which we know can be lethal for them, but it also can include the stress of isolation and the looming unknown future.

 As I continue to have limited contact with my clients, I am beginning to see many difficult consequences of extended, choiceless isolation including: